tecwindow/AutoMaximize/README.md

 ## Support

-For source code, bug reports, or contributions, visit the [AutoMaximize project on GitHub][https://github.com/tecwindow/AutoMaximize].
+For source code, bug reports, or contributions, visit the [AutoMaximize project on [GitHub](https://github.com/tecwindow/AutoMaximize).

-For more software, accessibility tools, and technology content, visit the [TecWindow website][https://tecwindow.net].
+For more software, accessibility tools, and technology content, visit the [Tecwindow website](https://tecwindow.net).

 ## Changes